fictzio/rpg-markdown/parsing.md

 - [Ring of protection]
 ```

-Note the "Ring of protection" which is a linked entity.
+Note the “Ring of protection” which is a linked entity.
 The syntax indicates that in the setting should be a definition of this entity.

 ```md
 ## Protective gear